IsaccBarker/Corporate/README.md

 ### Functions

 Each function is defined by a block of text starting with a tab and ending with a new line.
-The name of the function is the number of words (delimiters " ", ",", ":", ";", "--", "(",  and ")") that are present in the first sentense.

 You can call a function in another namespace by saying:

 ```
-(<eggs>see the <function name><eggs> interation stated <namespace ID><eggs>)
+(<eggs>see the <function name> <eggs> where our interation stated <namespace ID><eggs>)
-, namely the <function name><eggs> requirement <eggs> referenced <namespace ID>
+, namely the <function name> <eggs> referenced <namespace ID>
-.
-Following up on your <namespace ID>, would you be willing to <function name>?
 ```

-You can reference namespacees up to 10 emails in the future, by the following:
+In order to specifiy a function name, you must use the below list.
+To specify a namespace in the future, just the below list as is.
+If you want to reference an email in the past, just prefix it with `last`.

 1. x = 1, "meeting"
 2. x = 2, "conference"